-Kate serves as the Choir Director for the Grammy Award-winning programs at Mira Costa High School and Manhattan Beach Middle School.
-Kate is an Associate Conductor at the National Children's Chorus, where she conducts the LA Concerto Level Ensemble.
-Additionally, Kate is on staff at A Cappella Academy and sings with the professional choir, Tonality.
+Kate serves as the Choir Director for the Grammy Award-winning program at Mira Costa High School and Manhattan Beach Middle School.
+Kate is an Associate Conductor at the Grammy Award-winning National Children's Chorus, where she is Associate Conductor for the LA Concerto Level Ensemble.
+Additionally, Kate is on staff at A Cappella Academy.

 In 2020, Kate graduated top of her class with a Masters in Choral Music from the University of Cambridge (Queens' College).
 At Cambridge, Kate sang with the Queens' College Chapel Choir, Selwyn Jazz Big Band, and conducted throughout the university with Stephen Layton, Graham Ross, Ralph Allwood, Voces8, and more.

 In 2019, Kate graduated from the University of Southern California (USC) with a double major in Choral Music & Law, History and Culture with relevant coursework in jazz studies (magna cum laude).
 Kate received one of 11 Renaissance Scholar Prizes for her interdisciplinary work and the Choral & Sacred Department's "Outstanding BA" honor.
 While at USC, Kate sang in the Thornton Chamber Singers (four-year member/section leader), Reverse Osmosis A Cappella (music director), and CreSCendo Jazz Ensemble (lead soprano).
 She also served as the President of the USC ACDA Student Chapter (2018-2019).

 Kate is a published composer, with three works under Heritage Music Press.
 Her piece, "Home-Thoughts from Abroad," earned her the CCDA/George Heussenstamm Composition Competition prize (2021) and Queens' Cambridge Competition award (2020).
-Kate has studied with Morten Lauridsen (USC) and Jonathan Rathbone (Cambridge).
-As an arranger, Kate has commissioned work for collegiate and professional a cappella ensembles (Cape Harmony, USC Reverse Osmosis, Emerson Acappellics, Jesus College Cambridge, and more).
+Kate studied under Morten Lauridsen (USC) and Jonathan Rathbone (Cambridge).
+As an arranger, Kate has commissioned work for collegiate and professional a cappella ensembles (Cape Harmony, USC Reverse Osmosis, Emerson Acappellics, Jesus College Cambridge, Burroughs NeoChromatics, and more).